USER-TOURNE/TOURNE-TABLE/README.md

 The two exports came from different WPA tables measuring different things:

-- **Salyts'** is the *Sampled* table grouped by Module.
-It counts only samples where the CPU was executing **inside his DLL itself** - *exclusive* time.
-It does **not** include time his code spent inside `d2d1.dll` doing the actual drawing.
+- **The baseline export** is the *Sampled* table grouped by Module.
+It counts only samples where the CPU was executing **inside that DLL itself** - *exclusive* time.
+It does **not** include time that code spent inside `d2d1.dll` doing the actual drawing.
 - **Tourne'Table's** is the *Precise* table with call stacks - *inclusive* time, counting everything downstream, D2D and kernel included.

-Since the overwhelming majority of this workload's cost lives inside `d2d1.dll` rather than the mod's own logic, the original's true inclusive cost would be substantially higher than 7,736 ms. **My all-in number is being compared against his self-time-only number, and still comes out 46 % lower.**
+Since the overwhelming majority of this workload's cost lives inside `d2d1.dll` rather than the mod's own logic, the baseline's true inclusive cost would be substantially higher than 7,736 ms. **My all-in number is being compared against a self-time-only number, and still comes out 46 % lower.**

 ### And my build was doing *a lot* more work

 I ran an **older build of mine** for these tests - one with unfixed and notably half-implemented features, and considerably fewer optimization passes behind it than the current release.

-It was still carrying all of the following, none of which exist in Salyts' original that it was tested against:
+It was still carrying all of the following, none of which exist in the baseline it was tested against:

-- **FFT size 2048** - double the original's fixed 1024, so twice the samples per analysis pass
+- **FFT size 2048** - double the baseline's fixed 1024, so twice the samples per analysis pass
 - **Mel frequency scaling** - extra per-bar warp computation every frame
 - **Peak hold caps** - additional per-bar state and draw calls
 - **Beat flash** - per-frame transient detection and color modulation
 - **Now Playing text** - live DirectWrite text rendering
-- **Reactive gradient** vs. the original's flat solid color
+- **Reactive gradient** vs. the baseline's flat solid color

 Everything else was closely matched: 99 bars, 2 px wide, 1 px gap, middle anchor, ~144 target FPS, blur 33 vs 35, 1 px border, same position. **`pauseWhenObscured` was off**, so the newest optimization contributed nothing here.